 Distribution mix matrix

-A solid distribution strategy will leverage on both controlled and non-controlled channel.
-And at the same time those who are organic, paid and viral.
+A solid distribution strategy will leverage both controlled and non-controlled channels.
+And at the same time, those who are organic, paid, and viral.

 As you build up your distribution strategy you want to move from non-controlled to controlled distribution channels to build a solid company.